 — Netflix (@netflix) December 11, 2017

 The array of benefits that having a strong brand voice allows is worth investing in.
-Not only will you create a more loyal following, but you will reach your goals in a more authentic way that is true to your values as a company.
+Not only will you create a more loyal following, but you will reach your goals in a more authentic way (similar to what was shown in the brand voice examples) that is true to your values as a company.